 Turn autopay on or off

-If the provider does not require autopay, payers can manage settings anytime.
+If the provider does not require autopay, payers can manage their autopay settings anytime.

 Log in to brightwheel (web or app)